 Pong joined SAS in 2011, and has developed residential, retail, and competition projects.
 Prior to joining SAS, Pong founded a graphic design studio in Madrid, Spain where she worked with artists, commercial, and institutional clients including the National Library of Spain.
 Pong holds a Master of Architecture from the Pratt Institute.

-Preeti Sriratana / Senior Associate
+Preeti Sriratana / Consultant

 Sriratana joined SAS in 2009, and has developed residential and hospitality projects.
 His professional experience includes tenure at SOM's New York office, and Jean Nouvel in Paris.
 He is the Chair of APEX For Youth, a non-profit educational organization which creates opportunities for underserved youth in New York City.
 Sriratana holds a Bachelor of Science in Architectural Studies from the University of Illinois, a Master of Architecture from Columbia University, and a Master of Public Administration from Harvard University.